-Southern Arkansas University and the College of Science and Technology are proud supporters of the SAU STEM Center for K-12 Education.
+Southern Arkansas University and the College of Science and Engineering are proud supporters of the SAU STEM Center for K-12 Education.
 The STEM acronym stands for Science, Technology, Engineering, and Mathematics.
 The mission and objective of the SAU STEM Center is to provide assistance for K-12 STEM teachers in our region with assistance in their classrooms, in their districts, and to provide professional development workshops in our Center.

 The STEM Center has the following equipment available that can be used by trained teachers in our region on a temporary basis.

 SAU has allocated over 6000 square feet of laboratory and classroom space for the STEM Center in Childs Hall on the SAU campus.
 Our space is divided into three teaching laboratories, one chemical preparation/research laboratory, a computer classroom, office space and teacher-equipment storage.